auth0/docs/articles/appliance/disaster-recovery.md

 1. Ensure that you have a snapshot of your VM(s) and that it is stored at a secondary site.
 In the event of a disaster, your primary site may not be accessible.
 2. Restore your VM(s) using your snapshots at your secondary site.
-3. Contact a Managed Services engineer via support ticket to complete the recovery of your environment
+3. Contact a Managed Services Engineer via support ticket to complete the recovery of your environment

 ::: panel VMWare's Site Recovery Manager
 Site Recovery Manager is not supported on current versions of Auth0 PSaaS Appliance.
-If you rely on this VMWare feature please contact your Customer Success Manager for guidance.
+If you rely on this VMWare feature, please contact your Customer Success Manager for guidance.
 :::

 ## Database Backups